-2Printer is a print workflow automation solution working via command line interface.
-Whether you use Command Prompt, PowerShell, or a scripting language interpreter, 2Printer operates in the same way.
+2Printer is a print workflow automation solution that operates via a command line interface.
+Whether you use Command Prompt, PowerShell, or a scripting language interpreter, 2Printer functions in the same way.

 How to start batch printing quickly